tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/垃圾箱相关问题_intl_en.md

 [](id:que3)
 ### How do I know that an email has gone to spam folders?
-You can use your email address to test, or log in to the console and check the email delivery rate and open rate to determine if your email has gone to the spam folder.
-If the email delivery rate and open rate are both low, probably your email has been delivered to the spam folder.
+You can use your email address to test, or log in to the console and check the email delivery rate and open rate to determine if your email has gone to spam folders.
+If the email delivery rate and open rate are both low, probably your email has ended up in spam folders.

 [](id:que4)
 ### What should I do if my emails go to spam folders during the test phase?
-Spam folder is a comprehensive judgment policy of recipients.
+A spam folder is a comprehensive judgment policy of recipients.
 Please follow the instructions below:
 1. Make sure you haven’t use your domain to send spams before.
-If your domain reputation is low, your emails may automatically go to the spam folder.
+If your domain reputation is low, your emails may automatically go to spam folders.
 2. The recipients may consider your emails as spam due to inappropriate email subject and content.
 You can [use the mail-tester tool](https://www.mail-tester.com/) to test the email content until you get a score higher than eight.